-Application for pplication form details Component(s) included in the application

-Baby details Dependent children of eligible age for Early Learning Payment Dependent children of eligible age for School Age Payment Dependent children of eligible age for Best Start Foods
+Application form details Baby details Application form details Dependent children of eligible age for Early Learning Payment Application form details Dependent children of eligible age for School Age Payment Application form details Dependent children of eligible age for Best Start Foods Component(s) included in the application

-✓ Pregnancy and Baby Payment
+\checkmark Pregnancy and Baby Payment

-✓ Early Learning Payment
+\checkmark Early Learning Payment

-✓ School Age Payment
+\checkmark School Age Payment

 ✓ (if application received from 12 August 2019 only) ✓ (if application received from 12 August 2019 only) Best Start Foods

-× × × Unknown
+× × × × Unknown

 Applications that included baby details are classed as applications for Pregnancy and Baby Payment.
-From 12 August, these are also classed as being applications for Best Start Foods.
+From 12 August 2019, these are also classed as being applications for Best Start Foods.

 Applications are classed as being for Early Learning Payment, School Age Payment and/or Best Start Foods based on the age of dependent children included in the application, and only if the application was received after the launch date of each of these payments.
 If there are no children of eligible age for any of these payments, the application is categorised as 'Unknown'.
 The authorisation rate for unknown applications is therefore very low because the application did not include a child of eligible age.
-Correspondingly, the authorisation rates for Early Learning Payment, School Age Payment and Best Start Foods are higher (63%, 72% and 62% respectively) because all applications in these categories did include a child of eligible age.
+Correspondingly, the authorisation rates for Early Learning Payment, School Age Payment and Best Start Foods are higher (61%, 70% and 63% respectively) because all applications in these categories did include a child of eligible age.